Fydar/RPGCore/README.md

 ![Graph Demo][ChargingBuff]

 The long-term goal of this project is to produce a toolkit for creating modular and event based mechanics for clients and servers.

-## Project Status

-**Prototype:** Released\
-**Rewrite:** Work-in-progress...

-> "Many screenshots of RPGCore are from the "Prototype" project.
-I don't recommend anyone use this project commercially unless they understand it and are willing to modify it to suit their needs.
-This code has no multiplayer compatibility (yet) and uses a lot of lambda expressions to accomplish the node connections."

-The "Rewrite" project delivers the following features:

-- A **high-performance** and extensible node-based **behaviour system**
-- Unity-independent code-base that can run on servers
-- Intuitive **API for creating custom nodes**

-## Case Studies

 RPGCore is built around a modular behaviour system.
 One of the core uses for this system is modular items.